The “I Can’t Deal With Dinner” List: 30 Cheap Crockpot Dinners Busy Families Actually Make

 Glazed teriyaki meatballs should glisten and the sauce should cling, not pool.
 If sauce is pooling, give it another 15 minutes uncovered.

-Empty a 32 ounce bag of frozen Italian-style or plain meatballs into the slow cooker.
-Combine 1 cup of soy sauce, 1/2 cup of brown sugar, 1/4 cup of rice vinegar, 4 cloves of garlic (minced), 1 tablespoon of fresh ginger (or 1 teaspoon dry), and 1 tablespoon of cornstarch that has been dissolved in 2 tablespoons of cold water.
-Pour over the meatballs.
-Cook for four hours on LOW or for two hours on HIGH.
-Done when the meatballs are heated through, (165° F internally or just hot all the way through) as well as the sauce thickening to a glossy glaze that clings to them.
-Toss to coat.
-Serve it with rice, sesame seeds, and chopped green onions on top.
+Place the entire 32 ounces of frozen Italian-style or plain meatballs into a slow cooker.
+In a separate bowl, mix together 1 cup of soy sauce, 1/2 cup of brown sugar, 1/4 cup rice vinegar, 4 cloves of minced garlic, 1 tablespoon of fresh ginger (or 1 teaspoon dry), and 1 tablespoon of corn starch dissolved in 2 tablespoons of cold water.
+Pour this sauce over the frozen meatballs.
+If you put the meatballs in while still frozen, meatballs should be cooked in the sauce for four hours on LOW.
+If the meatballs were defrosted and added previously to the sauce, meatballs should be cooked on HIGH for two hours.
+Meatballs are done cooking when they are heated, (165° F) and the sauce has thickened to be a glossy coating.
+Coat meatballs in sauce to serve and add rice with sesame seeds and chopped green onions on the top of your serving.

-Swap: Homemade meatballs (mix 1.5 pounds of ground beef with 1/3 cup breadcrumbs, 1 egg, salt, pepper, then bake or pan-fry first) take it from “fine” to “really good.”
-For Hawaiian-style, add pineapple chunks during the last hour.
+Swap: Homemade meatballs (combine 1.5 pounds of ground beef, 1/3 cup of breadcrumbs, 1 egg, salt and pepper) and either bake them or pan-fry them first and it goes from “fine” to “really good.”
+If you want to make it Hawaiian style, add pineapple chunks in the last hour.

 16) Slow-Cooker Taco Meat

-Brown 1.5 pounds of ground beef (drain off most of the fat) and put it in the slow cooker.
-Or use 2 pounds of chicken thighs uncooked; browning is not necessary.
-Combine with 1 diced onion, 4 minced garlic cloves, 2 tablespoons of chili powder, 1 tablespoon of cumin, 2 teaspoons of smoked paprika, 1 teaspoon of oregano, 1 teaspoon of salt, and 1 cup of salsa or 1 cup of beef broth.
+In your slow cooker, add 1.5 lbs of browned ground beef (drain off most of the fat), or 2 lbs of uncooked chicken thighs (no browning necessary).
+In addition to the beef/chicken, add 1 diced onion, 4 minced garlic cloves, 2 tbsp of chili powder, 1 tbsp cumin, 2 tsp smoked paprika, 1 tsp oregano, 1 tsp salt, and a cup of salsa or 1 cup beef broth.
 Cook on LOW for 5-6 hours.
-Beef is finished cooking when the meat becomes tender and the spices have melded into a thick sauce, not a soupy texture.
-Chicken is finished cooking when it can be easily shredded with a fork.
-Serve warm tortillas with any toppings you like.
+The beef is done once it is tender and the spices have combined to form a thick sauce (not soupy).
+The chicken is done once it is easily shredable with a fork.
+Warm tortillas can be served with any toppings you like.

-Swap: Ground turkey for beef to cuts calories.
-A 4 ounce can of green chiles, along with the spices, adds a mild heat and a fresher taste.
+Replace ground beef with ground turkey to reduce calories.
+A 4 ounce can of green chiles, combined with the spices, will contribute mild heat and a more fresh flavor.

 17) White Chicken Chili

-Why pick this tonight: White chicken chili is the kind of dinner that looks like it took skill and took 15 minutes of prep.
-Most of the flavor is from the green chiles.
+Why White Chicken Chili belongs here: White chicken chili is the kind of dinner that looks like it took skill and took 15 minutes of prep.
+The primary source of the flavor comes from the green chiles.

-Swap: For some sweetness, add 1 cup of corn (frozen or canned) with the beans.
-Instead of sour cream, the richer version is with pepper jack cheese stirred in.
+For added sweetness, combine 1 cup corn (frozen or canned) with the beans.
+A creamier variation is to stir in pepper jack cheese instead of sour cream.

 18) Sausage And Potato Stew

-Why choose this tonight: The sausage and potato stew is a stick-to-your-ribs kind of meal for this cold weather.
+Why Sausage And Potato Stew belong here: The sausage and potato stew is a stick-to-your-ribs kind of meal for this cold weather.
 Plus, the sausage flavors the broth and you won’t need much else.

 Slice 1.5 pounds of smoked sausage (kielbasa or Polish-style) into rounds that are 1/2 inches thick.
 Add to the slow cooker 1.5 pounds of Yukon Gold potatoes (cut into 1-inch pieces), 2 chopped carrots, 1 diced onion, 4 minced garlic cloves, 4 cups of chicken broth, and a bay leaf.
 For seasoning, include 1 tsp of caraway seeds (optional) and 1 tsp of black pepper.
 Cook on LOW for 6-7 hours.
 You will know it’s finished when potatoes are tender enough for a fork to poke through each of them and they still remain whole, and when the broth has become a little orange due to the fat content from the sausage.
 Add salt at the end (the sausage is salty, so wait).
 Add 1 cup of chopped kale or cabbage during the last 20 minutes for added greens.

-Swap: For a Cajun spin, use Andouille sausage.
-Both yellow and red potatoes work, but russets become too starchy and fall apart.
+Swap: Try Andouille sausage for a Cajun twist.
+Both yellow and red potatoes are fine, but russets are too starchy and fall apart.

 19) Slow-Cooker Chicken Fajitas